No ball

 Walkers.
 Such things are popular in many sports.
 In cricket, the spade is fixed in the following situations:

-- When thrown, the bowler’s foot completely crosses the popping crease.
+• When thrown, the bowler’s foot completely crosses the popping crease.
 This can usually be seen with the naked eye, but there is a video replay system if the evidence is needed at matches.
-To prevent the judge from counting the serve as no ball, part of the foot (heel) must be behind the popping crease.
+To prevent the judge from counting the serve as a no ball in cricket, part of the foot (heel) must be behind the popping crease.

 Broken wicket.
-There are always two wickets at the pitch.
+The surface is always equipped with two wickets at all times.
 One from the bowler’s side, the other from the batsman’s side.
-If the bowler breaks the wicket that is on his side during the service, the referee will count the throw as no ball.
-Stumps are considered destroyed, even if they are touched by a piece of clothing or some kind of accessory (for example, glasses).
+In the event if the bowler breaks the wicket that is on his side while the service is being performed, the referee will evaluate the throw as a no ball.
+This means that stumps are assumed to have been destroyed even if they have been touched by an article of clothing or an accessory of any type (for example, spectacles).

 A touch of a fielder.
 The field players are serving team members whose task is to catch the ball in the shortest possible time after the batsman hit.
-If the ball is thrown hits the fielder (before the ball is hit), then such a serve will be designated as no ball.
+If the ball is thrown hits the fielder (before the ball is hit), then such a serve will be designated as a no ball in cricket.

 This rule also applies to the keeper of the wicket (standing behind the batsman).
 He must stay behind the wicket until: